House Dust Mites: What You Can Do About Them

 Many things can converge to make the air in your home less clean than you'd like it to be.
 One of the biggest culprits is dust mites.
 The house dust mite is an all-too-common problem in homes all around the world.
 Their presence can exacerbate allergies and generally compromise respiratory health.
 How can you keep those microscopic critters at bay and enjoy better indoor air quality?
 There are many strategies for doing so, and they will be outlined below.
 First, though, it helps to get to know the enemy a little better.
 Read on to find out what dust mites are all about.

 What Are House Dust Mites?

 House dust mites have eight legs and come in two basic North American varieties.
 Both types of house dust mites are virtually unapparent to the human eye, but neither type burrows into skin, is parasitic or bites.
 Instead, these critters survive by absorbing water from the air.
 They require high temperatures and high humidity to thrive.
-They feed on dead human skin cells, like the ones that are continually being shed by everyone in the home, along with pollen, fungi, animal dander and bacteria.
+They feed on dead human skin cells, like the ones that are continually being shed by everyone in the home, along with pollen, animal dander and bacteria.
 Most homes contain an abundance of all these things.

 Allergies and Dust Mites

 Dust mites trigger allergic reactions in many people.
 In fact, house dust mites are one of the most common causes of indoor allergies in humans.
 When exposed to dust mites, allergic people experience watery, itchy eyes, stuffy noses, sneezing, stuffy ears, asthma, eczema and various respiratory problems.
 Most of the time, these reactions become pronounced when dust is stirred up, as it is during cleaning and other common indoor activities.
 Dust mite allergies can make a person downright miserable, and can wreak havoc on the overall quality of their health as well.

 Since dust mites are one of the biggest problems, getting rid of them is important.
 Look below for some of the best ways to eliminate dust mites from the home.